Exclusive: South Korea's Park says door open for talks with North

 UNPREDICTABLE AND HOSTILE

-Park, who travels on Saturday to Ottawa and then to New York, where she will address the General Assembly on Sept.
-24, has unveiled an ambitious initiative to engage North Korea to eventually bring the rivals close enough to make unification feasible for most on both sides.
+Park, who travels on Saturday to Ottawa and then to New York, where she will address the General Assembly, has unveiled an ambitious initiative to engage North Korea to eventually bring the rivals close enough to make unification feasible for most on both sides.

 Many in South Korea, especially younger people, support the idea of reunification over the long term but are wary of its economic and social implications.